codesport/fitness-club-dao/README.md

 3. Token Pricing
 4. Contract URI (contract metadata consisting of description and logo)

 Hardhat is the the star of the show.
 It compiles and deploys the contracts to the block chain.
+Hardhat has a JS library that allows for native non command line use on node.

+### Frontend

+The frontend uses React functional components.
+I began learning in React in August 2020 using a strict [Model-View-Controller (MVC)](https://github.com/codesport/admin-panel)] design pattern with a Class Component a the Controller.
+With that pattern, I would send props downstream (prop-drilling) to my functional components.
+Facebook's React team now encourages devs to use Functional Components instead

+ The CSS classes are semi-custom.
+The original CSS classes for contract read and write buttons are from [Chainllink's VRF2 Subscription Manager](https://vrf.chain.link/rinkeby/).
+The website design is from [Illdy](https://colorlib.com/wp/themes/illdy/).
+Illdy is an older (2016 - 2018), open sourced WordPress theme based on Bootstrap 3..